GNOME/gtk/docs/reference/gtk/input-handling.md

 the others.
 They also are mutually exclusive, within a widget where may be only one gesture group claiming a given sequence.
-If another gesture group claims later that same sequence, the first group will deny the sequence:
+If another gesture group claims later that same sequence, the first group will deny the sequence.